matthewjwoodruff/summaries/smo.md

 Holy crow, they did the electric motor problem.
 2, 4, and 6 motors.
 And they compare the results to Tim's 2006 book chapter.

+ *Now that I think of it, I'm not sure that the enumeration of possible platform combinations is really necessary.
+Like I said, it's about representation.
+If you have a platform-membership variable for each of N products, and that variable is an integer taking on N possible values, then you cannot produce contradictions.
+I don't think this introduces more variables than their approach.*

 ### Aircraft morphing wing design by using partial topology optimization
  *S. Sleesongsom, S. Bureerat, K. Tai Pages 1109-1128*